sholladay/hapi-s3/README.md

 > Use [Amazon S3](https://aws.amazon.com/s3/) in your [hapi](https://hapijs.com/) server

-Provides an instance of [Scube](https://github.com/sholladay/scube) at `request.server.s3` in route handlers, so you can interact with S3 programmatically.
+Provides an instance of [Scube](https://github.com/sholladay/scube), a thin wrapper around the S3 client from the [AWS SDK](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/index.html), so you can interact with S3 programmatically.
+It is available at `request.server.s3` in route handlers.

 ## Why?